Our club communicates through our Facebook Group. Please join the group to stay up to date!

 Although table tennis originated in England, today the sport is dominated by the likes of China, Sweden, Germany, Korea, and Japan.
 The last decade has seen an explosion of growth in the number of table tennis facilities and clubs opening across the US, as well as table tennis themed bars and nightclubs.
 ESPN, the major sports channel in the US has shown over 100 hours of table tennis in the past few years.
 Table tennis video games produced by Nintendo, Kinect Sports, and Rockstar Games have already begun teaching future players the rules of the game.
 Motion pictures and anime series like “Balls of Fury,” “Table Tennis the Animation,” and most recently, “Shakunetsu no Takkyū Musume” have increased awareness of the sport amongst Americans.

 From its worldwide popularity, table tennis has evolved into an endless variety of styles ranging from the extremely defensive relying on high-arcing lobs and slow heavy backspin to outlast their opponents, to the all-out offensive loading up on blistering topspin rips and sheer physicality to end points outright.
 You don’t have to be confined to playing a single position or repetitive style like many other sports, and the diversity of modern equipment enables players to make spectacularly creative plays!
 Come and try all your skills; test your footwork, speed, power, coordination, strategic thinking, reflexes, and endurance.
 Or, just have fun with your buddies and play around at our open practices!
-The Club:

 The UC San Diego Table Tennis Club meets Mondays from 8:00pm-11:00pm and Thursday from 8:00pm-9:30pm in the basketball court area of Main Gymnasium at Muir.
 We provide quality practice balls and this year doubled our number of USATT-approved tables from 6 to 12 tables!
 Players of all levels are welcome!
 Even with a few varsity members around, beginners are encouraged to play and even ask the advanced players for advice.
 In fact, many of the members are former volunteer or paid coaches and will gladly assist.
 The playing atmosphere is informal; you may either challenge anyone to a friendly match, or practice your skills with a partner of your choice.